 Illegal Strike or Legal Protest?

-Some in Wisconsin questioned whether the Wednesday protests were a violation of a law prohibiting public school teachers from striking.
+Some in Wisconsin questioned whether the Wednesday protests violated a law prohibiting public school teachers from striking.
 A different report in the Wisconsin State Journal stated that some officials were looking into whether teachers had crossed the legal line when they headed to Capitol Hill.

-Madison school officials have yet to comment on the case, and Peter Davis, legal counsel with the Wisconsin Employment Relations Commission, stated that he was not in a position to comment either.
-However, Davis did tell the Journal that a "strike includes any concerted work stoppage by municipal employees, any concerted interruption of operation of services, or any concerted refusal to work or perform normal duties for the purpose of enforcing demands on a municipal employer."
+Madison school officials have yet to comment on the case.
+Peter Davis, legal counsel with the Wisconsin Employment Relations Commission, stated that he was not in a position to comment either.
+However, Davis did tell the Journal that a "strike includes any concerted work stoppage by municipal employees, any concerted interruption of operation of services, or any concerted refusal to work or perform normal duties to enforce demands on a municipal employer."